 Beauty, grace and knowing exactly what you'll get - breeds are called pedigrees for a reason so if you know the look and characteristics of the kitten you'd like, then maybe a pedigree kitten would suit you best.

-Although you'll be paying more (some breeds command prices of up to £650 for a pet quality kitten) as breeders will tell you, you'll know all about the kitten's background and parentage.
-Steve Crow, chairman of the Governing Council of the Cat Fancy, says: "A decision to buy a pedigree kitten means acquiring a pet which has a clearly known and understood ancestry and history.
-The kitten will grow up to look like its parents - the same size, body type, coat texture and of a pattern and colour which may be the same as its parents or will be easily predicted."
+Although you'll be paying more (some breeds command prices of up to £850 for a pet quality kitten) as breeders will tell you, you'll know all about the kitten's background and parentage.
+The decision to buy a pedigree kitten means acquiring a pet which has a clearly known and understood ancestry and history.
+The kitten will grow up to look like its parents - the same size, body type, coat texture and of a pattern and colour which may be the same as its parents or will be easily predicted.

 If you've picked a pedigree, make sure you receive his registration papers, which are vital if you wish to show him.
 Pedigrees are generally old enough to leave home when they're around 13 weeks old, and should have already received at least an enteritis inoculation and a full course of cat 'flu inoculations.
 These inoculations should be included in the price.